-The program being developed will not be delivered via distance education.
+This program in Music will not be offered via distance education.

 2. Provide assurance and any appropriate evidence that the institution complies with the C-RAC guidelines, particularly as it relates to the proposed program.

 FSU is approved to offer distance education as an alternative delivery method included within its scope of accreditation, as evidenced in the university's MSCHE Statement of Accreditation Status.
 This program supports a face-to-face and online learning environment.
 FSU is an approved institutional member of the National Council of State Authorization Reciprocity agreement (NC-SARA).